containers/nri-plugins/README.md

 ```
    $ ssh node
    (on the node) $ kubectl apply -f noderesourcetopology_crd.yaml
-   (on the node) $ kubectl apply -f adjustment-schema.yaml
 ```

 You can now deploy NRI resource manager plugin: